 Performance-based Awards.
 If a Change of Control occurs during one or more performance periods for which the Committee has not yet made a determination as to whether the applicable performance objectives were met, the performance period shall immediately terminate and it shall be assumed that the applicable performance objectives have been attained at a level of one hundred percent (100%).
-However, a participant's entitlement to any performance-based Award is conditioned on such participant's continued employment with the Company or its subsidiaries until the end of the original performance period or the original date upon which restrictions applicable to the Award were to lapse.
-However, any performance-based Award shall immediately vest, and any applicable restrictions shall lapse, if, within twenty-four (24) months following the Change in Control, the participant's employment with the Company or its subsidiaries is terminated by the Company or applicable subsidiary without Cause or as a result of the participant's death.
+However, a participant's entitlement to any performance-based Award is conditioned on such participant's continued employment with the Company or its subsidiaries until the end of the original performance-based Award shall immediately vest, and any applicable restrictions shall lapse, if, within twenty-four (24) months following the Change in Control, the participant's employment with the Company or applicable subsidiary without Cause or as a result of the participant's death.